LutziGoz/LutziTube/README.md

 # LutziTube:
 ## Description:
+exe script to Download ANY URL from YouTube
 ### Download ANY Single or Playlist from YouTube by LutziTube.
 The LutiTube Script will Start by crawl grabbing ANY Playlist / Single and then will Start to Download to Current Folder Where The Script Running.